commonhaus/foundation/bylaws/cf-council.md

 ### Regular and Special Meetings

+The CFC conducts meetings primarily through electronic means to accommodate its globally distributed and remote members.
+Key points:

-- **Meeting Frequency:** The CFC holds regular meetings at least once per quarter to discuss strategic and operational matters.
+- **Frequency:** Regular meetings are held quarterly for strategic and operational discussions.
-- **Annual General Meeting (AGM):** An AGM reviews the annual report, financial status, and sets plans for the upcoming year.
+- **Annual General Meeting (AGM):** Conducted via online platforms, the AGM reviews the annual report and sets plans.
-- **Special General Meetings:** Convened for specific purposes, proposed by at least one-third of CFC members or a significant fraction of the general membership.
+- **Special General Meetings:** Called for specific purposes, they can also be held electronically.
-- **Place and Time:** Meetings can be held at any time and place as determined by the CFC, with a preference for online videoconference or teleconference.
+- **Platform:** Online tools facilitating video and voice interactions are used for remote participation.

 ### Electronic Participation and Action by Written Consent

+Efficient participation and decision-making are essential for geographically dispersed CFC members.
+Here's how electronic methods are used:

-- **Remote Involvement:** CFC members may participate in meetings electronically, including like teleconferencing or video conferencing.
+- **Remote Involvement:** CFC members actively participate in meetings through teleconferencing or video conferencing tools.
-- **Decision Making Outside Meetings:** The CFC can make decisions through written consent outside of formal meetings, involving a written resolution distributed to all CFC members for their approval or disapproval.
+- **Decision Making Outside Meetings:** Decisions can be made through written consent, following the [decision-making process][consensus], with proper [notice][] and [record keeping][records].
-- **Effectiveness of Consent:** Actions by written consent are effective if they receive the majority's approval.
-This process is suitable for urgent or straightforward decisions not requiring a full meeting.
+- **Effectiveness:** Actions by written consent require majority approval, suitable for urgent or straightforward decisions.

 ### Agendas, Access, and Records

-- **Agenda Setting:** Agendas for meetings are prepared in advance, incorporating items proposed by CFC members and the general membership.
+- **Agenda Setting:** Agendas are prepared in advance, incorporating items proposed by CFC members and the general membership.
 - **Public Access:** Meetings are generally open to the public, except for confidential matters.
-- **Meeting Minutes:** Minutes or summaries of key decisions and discussions are stored in a GitHub repository as per our [Record Keeping policy][records].
+- **Meeting Minutes:** Minutes and summaries of key decisions and discussions are stored in a GitHub repository as per our [Record Keeping policy][records].

 ## Composition and Membership